55 inch TV Reviews – (Updated 2019) Best Guide for 55″ 4K Ultra HD Smart TV for Sale – Buy a 55 inch 4k Flat Screen Television with Confidence!

 Without further ado, here are the 10 best 55 inch 4K TVs on the market today.
 This list is longer than normal for our other TV guides by size because of how popular the 55 inch size range is.
 However it will continuously be updated throughout the year as any new 55 inch models with even better performance arrive for our review, so feel free to check back fairly regularly.

-As you’ll note, this is the size range at which we finally start to see the superb, spectacular LG OLED 4K TV models, which don’t come in smaller sizes than this.
-They clearly dominate the rankings.
+As you’ll note, this is the size range at which we finally start to see the spectacular LG OLED 4K TV models, which don’t come in smaller sizes than this.
+They clearly dominate the rankings due to what are some unarguably excellent overall performance specs.

 Also keep in mind that all 4K TV models listed come with a native refresh rate of 120Hz unless otherwise stated for any particular TV.